sysmo-nms/sysmo-core/README.md

 $ sudo chmod 4755 /opt/sysmo/utils/pping
 ```

+The user running the daemon must have read permission on /opt/sysmo.
-Of course the user running the daemon must have read-write permission on /opt/sysmo.
+The user running the daemon must have read-write permission on /opt/sysmo/var.

 #### Start ####
 ```sh